vieiragcv/regex-tutorial/regex-tutorial.md

 ### Anchors

+What are Anchors?

+Anchors are characters that does not match any specific character, but assert something about the string or the matching process.

 Beginning Anchor: "^"

-  Matches the beginning of the string, or the beginning of a line if the multiline flag (m) is enabled.
-This matches a position, not a character.
+  Determines the "location" for the beginning of a string or line

+  Example: Testing if the string "Florida" starts with the letter "F"

+  const str = 'Florida';
+  console.log(/^F/.test(str));

+  Output: true

 End Anchor "$"

-  Matches the end of the string, or the end of a line if the multiline flag (m) is enabled.
-This matches a position, not a character.
+  Determines the "location" for the end of a string or line

+  Example: Testing if the string "Florida" ends with the letter "j"

+  const str = 'Florida';
+  console.log(/$j/.test(str));

+  Outputs: false

 ### Quantifiers & Alternation